tum-gis/RustCityGML2OBJ/README.md

 ## Limitations

++ Only Buildings are supported
 + CityGML 1.0 and 2.0 are not supported
++ Only RoofSurfaces, WallSurfaces, GroundSurfaces, WindowSurfaces and DoorSurfaces are currently suppported
-+ Building Furniture is not supported
++ Implicit geometry is not Supported
-+

 ## :mailbox: Contact & Feedback